anishkanabar/NLP/README.md

-# NLP-HW
+# NLP-tasks

-This repository contains the code for my homework assignments as submitted to MPCS 53113 Natural Language Processing .
+This repository contains the code for my assignments as submitted to MPCS 53113 Natural Language Processing .